Huangkja/Huangkja/index.md

 <h1 align=center>Summary</h1>

-- I have 6 years electrical design experience in nuclear power industry, specialising in auxiliary power systems.
+- An electrical engineer starting a new adventure in Danish munufacturing industry.

-- I want to start my career in Denmark, in the field of sustainable energy and production.
+- - I have 6 years electrical design experience in nuclear power industry, specialising in auxiliary power systems.
 - I am a self-motivated, problem-solving and collaborative person with team spirit.
 - Professional skilled in electrical engineering, experienced programming in Matlab and Python.

-- Also, I am interest in electrical power system design, power plant operations and maintenance.
+- Also, father of two sweet children.

 ----